greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

     > **Caution** VMware does not support using `SET WITH OIDS` or `oids=TRUE` to assign an OID system column.On large tables, such as those in a typical Greenplum Database system, using OIDs for table rows can cause wrap-around of the 32-bit OID counter.
 Once the counter wraps around, OIDs can no longer be assumed to be unique, which not only makes them useless to user applications, but can also cause problems in the Greenplum Database system catalog tables.
 In addition, excluding OIDs from a table reduces the space required to store the table on disk by 4 bytes per row, slightly improving performance.
 You cannot create OIDS on a partitioned or column-oriented table \(an error is displayed\).
 This syntax is deprecated and will be removed in a future Greenplum release.

 -   **SET \( FILLFACTOR = value\) / RESET \(FILLFACTOR\)** — Changes the fillfactor for the table.
 The fillfactor for a table is a percentage between 10 and 100.
 100 \(complete packing\) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 Note that the table contents will not be modified immediately by this command.
 You will need to rewrite the table to get the desired effects.
 That can be done with [VACUUM](VACUUM.html) or one of the forms of `ALTER TABLE` that forces a table rewrite.
 For information about the forms of `ALTER TABLE` that perform a table rewrite, see [Notes](#section5).
 -   **SET DISTRIBUTED** — Changes the distribution policy of a table.
-Changing a hash distribution policy, or changing to or from a replicated policy, will cause the table data to be physically redistributed on disk, which can be resource intensive.
+Changing a hash distribution policy, or changing to or from a replicated policy, will cause the table data to be physically redistributed on disk, which can be resource intensive. *While Greenplum Database permits changing the distribution policy of a writable external table, the operation never results in physical redistribution of the external data.*
 -   **INHERIT parent\_table / NO INHERIT parent\_table** — Adds or removes the target table as a child of the specified parent table.
 Queries against the parent will include records of its child table.
 To be added as a child, the target table must already contain all the same columns as the parent \(it could have additional columns, too\).
 The columns must have matching data types, and if they have `NOT NULL` constraints in the parent then they must also have `NOT NULL` constraints in the child.
 There must also be matching child-table constraints for all `CHECK` constraints of the parent, except those marked non-inheritable \(that is, created with `ALTER TABLE ...
 ADD CONSTRAINT ...
 NO INHERIT`\) in the parent, which are ignored; all child-table constraints matched must not be marked non-inheritable.
 Currently `UNIQUE`, `PRIMARY KEY`, and `FOREIGN KEY` constraints are not considered, but this may change in the future.
 -   OF type\_name — This form links the table to a composite type as though `CREATE TABLE OF` had formed it.
 The table's list of column names and types must precisely match that of the composite type; the presence of an `oid` system column is permitted to differ.
 The table must not inherit from any other table.
 These restrictions ensure that `CREATE TABLE OF` would permit an equivalent table definition.
 -   **NOT OF** — This form dissociates a typed table from its type.